Belimumab (Benlysta)

 Tell Your Rheumatology Provider

-Tell your rheumatology provider if you have an infection, a history of cancer, or a history of depression.
-Belimumab can increase the risk of getting cancer, infections, and depression.
-Make sure your doctor knows if you have any concerns or new symptoms while taking belimumab.
+Tell your rheumatology provider if you feel unwell, have an infection, a history of cancer, or a history of depression or new symptoms of depression or anxiety.

 Many vaccines, such as the flu shot, pneumonia shot, and new shingles vaccine (Shingrix), are safe while taking belimumab; but others, such as live vaccines (Zostrix), are not.
 Talk to your doctor about getting vaccines before starting belimumab.

-Updated February 2024 by Kiren Sahni, DO, FACR, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated May 2026 by Fotios Koumpouras, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 We use cookies on our website to improve our service to you and for security purposes.
 By continuing to use our site without changing your browser cookie settings, you agree to our cookie policy and the use of cookies.
 See ACR Policies